 Wolves in Kentucky

 At the beginning of the 1800s, gray wolves were found all over the United States in large numbers.
-However, humans found them threatening and thought that wolves would kill and eat their livestock, as well as pose a threat to human life.
+However, humans found them threatening and thought that wolves would kill and eat (see also our article: What Do Wolves Eat: A Complete List) their livestock, as well as pose a threat to human life.

 This is now known not to be true, as wolves will only attack humans when they feel like they are under attack.
 Programs were put in place to trap, hunt, and kill the wolves to avoid them hurting humans first.